Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

-Importantly, the coarse-grained complexity measure of an image does not rely on the presence of any particular structures or structural elements and is invariant under most rigid motions.
-The measure makes only explicit assumptions regarding the choice of the coarse-graining level and the scale of the image.
-Previous data are therefore used only to calibrate the coarse-graining level (i.e. the appropriate measurement resolution) and only a small sample of the relevant data type is required.
+Importantly, the coarse-grained complexity measure of an image does not rely on the presence of any particular structures or structural elements and desirably does not demonstrate sensitivity under affine transformations based on the implementation in S19.
+The calibration of the measure makes only explicit assumptions regarding the choice of the coarse-graining level and the scale of the image.
+Previous data are used only to calibrate the coarse-graining level (i.e. the appropriate measurement resolution) and only a small sample of the relevant data type is required.

 Coarse-grained complexity runs into obstacles as a well-defined measure of complexity.
 Firstly, the uncomputability of the Kolmogorov complexity prohibits the concept from being defined in terms of an optimal compression.
 It has been proven by \citet{Chaitin1} that there can be no procedure for finding all theorems that would allow for further compression.
 Furthermore the problem of distinguishing between meaningful structure and incidental information, especially in finite data, may fail to be well-defined.
 Different smoothing functions and different coarse-graining levels will retain different distinct regularities in the data.